gsenseless/conicSectionsClassification/README.md

-The script generates data for multiclassification problem and then predicts outcomes.
+The script generates data for multiclassification problem and then predicts classes.

 Steps for data generation:
 - generate random coefficients according to a uniform distribution from -1 to 1 for 50123 conical sections.